daulet/servernet/README.md

 ## Using command line tool

-Generate a single function:
+Using [Azure Functions CLI](https://www.npmjs.com/package/azure-functions-cli) create a new Function App, and then generate a function from your binary:
 ```
 servernet.CLI.exe -a assembly.dll -f Namespace.Type.FunctionName -o release/path
 ```

-Generate functions for all types decorated with [AzureFunction] in the assembly:
+Or generate functions for all types decorated with [AzureFunction] in the assembly:
 ```
 servernet.CLI.exe -a assembly.dll -o release/path
 ```
+Ready to run it?
+Follow [these steps](https://blogs.msdn.microsoft.com/appserviceteam/2017/03/16/publishing-a-net-class-library-as-a-function-app/) to configure you Function App as Visual Studio project.
+If you are going to test it locally be sure to setup connection strings in appsettings.json (you most likely will need to set *IsEncrypted: false*), but if you are not sure how, just start running the app locally, the console prompt will guide you.

 ## Using [AzureFunction] attribute